top of page

 • Developed hi-fi prototype based on user feedback

-Adventure isn't something that just happens these days; we don't live in a world where you can expect to thwart bank robberies, fight dragons or discover lost treasure on any given day.
-If you want to have a story to tell your friends about your death-defying escapades, you have to be able to go out there and make it yourself.
+Adventure isn't something that just happens these days; if you want to have a story to tell your friends about your death-defying escapades, you have to go out there and make it yourself.
 Rock climbing is such an adventure.

 For this concept project, Recreational Equipment, Inc., (REI) was looking to create a mobile platform to help climbers stay more informed on their hobby.
 Our team took the challenge to create the #1 platform for climbers to stay informed on their hobby every day of the week, whether they were climbing or not.